zackkrida/fauxpenverse-frontend/README.md

 ## Local Development

-**Note for Windows users:** Please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) for developing on the Openverse frontend.
+**Note for Windows users:** Please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) for developing on the fauxpenverse frontend.
 Several scripts, primarily support scripts, rely on a general \*nix type environment.
 Maintaining parity for cross platform scripts proved complicated without significant duplication.
-If you run into issues with running the Openverse frontend in WSL please let us know by opening an issue or [joining us on Slack](https://make.wordpress.org/chat/) in the `#openverse` room and ask for help.
+If you run into issues with running the fauxpenverse frontend in WSL please let us know by opening an issue or [joining us on Slack](https://make.wordpress.org/chat/) in the `#fauxpenverse` room and ask for help.

 We use [Volta](https://volta.sh/) to manage our local environment tools.
 Please install it using the instructions on their website.